Fraud Defense Lawyer in Virginia Beach

 Are you facing fraud charges within the municipal or state court system?
 If you are, then we at JRLaw, PLC may be able to help you with your defense.
 Our lawyer, Jerrell R. Johnson, has provided successful legal representation tohundreds of defendants in the local courts.
-He also has a valuable background as a former police officer and over a decade of experience working in the legal field.
+He also has a valuable background as a former police officer and over 15 years of experience working in the legal field.
 Read the information provided below to learn more about fraud offenses in the state of Virginia.

 Broad Spectrum of Fraud Offenses

 Fraud is a term that covers a broad spectrum of criminal offenses.
 Here are just a few of the various types of fraud that are prohibited under Chapter 6 of the Code of Virginia §18.2: